jackdewinter/pymarkdown/newdocs/src/plugins/rule_md014.md

 ```
 ````

-> **Explanation**: This example passes because none of the lines start with the `$` indicator.
-By removing the prefixes, the code block represents plain commands without implying a terminal session context, satisfying the rule's requirement for visibility.
+> **Explanation**: This example passes because no line begins with the `$` indicator,
+> so the rule's trigger condition (every line prefixed with `$`) is not met.

 Unlike the previous example, this case includes command output lines that do not start with `$`, demonstrating a terminal session context.

 ````Markdown
 ```shell